MethodsAndPractices/vsteam/.docs/Remove-VSTeamProcess.md

 ### -ProcessTemplate
-The name of the process template which is to be deleted
+The name of the process template which is to be deleted.

 ```yaml
 Type: Object